vtluug/docker-manifests/wiki/README.md

 Read the base image link.

-Create the folders `/nfs/cistern/docker/data/wiki/images/{vtluug,gobblerpedia}` and create `/nfs/cistern/docker/data/wiki/LocalSettings{_gobblerpedia,_vtluug}.php`.
+Create the folders `/nfs/cistern/docker/data/wiki/images/{vtluug,gobblerpedia}` for persistent data.

-If you don't have a LocalSettings fie, see the base image link for how to set it up.

 Create `.env` in the current directory with the following variable defined:
-* `MYSQL_PASSWORD`: database password, found in admin repo on sczi
+* `MYSQL_PASSWORD`: database password, found in vtluug-admin repo

 ## Running it